Trusted WordPress tutorials, when you need them most.

 .popular {border: 1px dashed #CC0000;}

 We hope this article helped you learn how to style each WordPress post differently.
-You may also want to see our ultimate list of the most wanted WordPress tips, tricks, and hacks.
+You may also want to see our beginner’s guide on how to style tags in WordPress and our list of the most wanted WordPress tips, tricks, and hacks.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.